 A Foreword on Our Hype Cycle First

-I’ll get to main points in a moment.
-First it’s pertinent to comment on the ongoing clickbait festival of prognostications.
-We need to level set where we are.
-So let’s take a breath and relax and calmly look at the hype cycle.
+I will get to the main points in a moment.
+First, it is worth naming the clickbait festival of prognostications.
+We need to level set.
+Let’s take a breath and look at the hype cycle calmly.

 This tech is diffusing fast, but the usual cycle still applies.
-It has been decades in the making, and Google’s 2017 “Attention Is All You Need” paper was a major trigger by popularizing the Transformer architecture behind most modern large language models.
-(Here’s another backgrounder on Transformers.)
-This is what most people now mean by “AI.” though AI includes other tools.
+It has been decades in the making, and Google’s 2017 “Attention Is All You Need” paper was a major trigger by popularizing the Transformer architecture behind modern large language models.
+(Another backgrounder on Transformers.)
+This is what most people now mean by “AI.”
 Yes, disruption is here.
 You’ve seen the headlines.
 But the more interesting impacts may be second and third-order effects that show up as people change behavior and systems reorganize.
 Think about autonomous vehicles.
 If they become ubiquitous, do we still need as many traffic lights or street signs?
 Maybe.
 Maybe not.
 Though we might enjoy lunch delivery via drone direct to our cars.
-The Interstate Highway System disrupted local businesses in the 1950s and 1960s, and robocars will have many ripple effects.
-The real question with AI is what the deeper cascades look like.
+What will deeper cascades look like?
 It might not be mass unemployment.
 It could be the opposite, a boom in small, bespoke businesses that were never economical before.
 Not every future is dystopian, and even “fast” rarely means overnight.

 Yes, Sam Altman and Matt Shumer say capabilities improve daily.
 Shumer claims the “getting better vs. hitting a wall” debate is over, though critics counter that reliability trails the hype.
 Shumer’s “Something Big Is Happening” post went viral, but see Gary Marcus’ response for balance: “About that Matt Shumer post that has nearly 50 million views” From my experimenting, I can see both sides.
 It’s a useful discussion, but no clarity yet.

-2. Poor decisions based on a false sense of success after getting an easy answer,
+- Poor decisions based on a false sense of success after getting an easy answer.

 What is Cognitive Load?